If you or someone you love was hurt or killed in a DUI accident, it’s important that all responsible parties are held accountable.

 Collecting Evidence After a Drunk Driving Wreck in SC

-To find all parties that may owe you restitution, it’s important to gather evidence for your lawsuit.
-Luckily, your attorney can take care of this process for you.
+To identify all parties that may be held responsible for your injuries, it’s important to gather evidence for your lawsuit.
+Your injury attorney can take care of this process for you.
 Some of the evidence that your lawyer will look at about the defendant includes:

 • Police reports